TAMUSA-nsf-project/transit/README.md

 - API_KEY is for google APIs like 'maps', 'directions', 'distance matrix', etc.

-### TODO: WebStorm Instructions
+## WebStorm Instructions
+#### Installation
 1. Download WebStorm
 2. Get educational license for WebStorm: https://www.jetbrains.com/community/education/#students
 3. Clone or fork this repository in WebStorm
 4. Download Node.js: https://nodejs.org/en/download/

+#### Running the server
-5. Open a terminal in WebStorm and execute:  npm install
+Open a terminal in WebStorm and execute the following commands.
-6. TODO
+1. npm install
+2. npm start

+The address of the server is printed to the terminal.
+Copy/paste it to a browser.